ExchangeBC/BCDevExchange-app/README.md

-# BCDevX Organization Web Site #
+# BCDevExchange Organization Web Site #
-The organization page for BCDevX.
+The organization page for the BCDevExchange experiment.
 This is a browser only custom web app that uses:

 -  AngularJS
 -  Bootstrap